Bloc/android-source/milestone_01_java/02_nuance/threads/README.md

 $ java com.bloc.threads.Main
 ```

 2 things should happen: your image should appear and the congratulations text should be printed to the prompt.
-If both occur, congratulations!
+If both occur, well done!

 Commit and push your changes often.